cavalle/steak/README.md

     $ bundle
     $ rails g steak:install

 You're now set up!
-Take a look at the default directory structure you've got under `spec/acceptance`.
-It will help you organize the helpers and configurations for your acceptance specs.

 Note that Steak is the only dependency you really need, you can safely remove any reference to `capybara`, `rspec-rails` or `rspec` from your `Gemfile`, they will be included by Steak.
 Also note that, unless previously executed, Steak will run the RSpec generator so you don't need to invoke it.

+Take a look now at the default directory structure you've got under `spec/acceptance`.
+It will help you organize the helpers and configurations for your acceptance specs.

 ## Creating and running specs